xgcm/xcape/paper/paper.md

 It allows for post-processing of 1D observed profile data to 4D gridded model data.
-By wrapping low-level language routines (Fortran) for speed, and 'dask' for rapid and efficient scaling of computation, `xcape` allows for fast computation of such intensive calculations…..
+By wrapping low-level language routines (Fortran) for speed, and `dask` for rapid and efficient scaling of computation, `xcape` allows for fast computation of such intensive calculations…..

-The API for 'xcape' was designed… ryan
+The API for `xcape` was designed… ryan

 # State of the field
 Current alternative to `xcape`, such as metpy and sharpy, …. (if we say that our is much faster we have to include an example to test it)

-Given the significant resources that are usually necessary to calculate CAPE and SRH, 'xcape' ability to calculate them in a fast and scalable way, this package will be of interest to the global convective storm and tropical meteorology communities, by forecasters, researcher, and students as well.
+Given the significant resources that are usually necessary to calculate CAPE and SRH, `xcape` ability to calculate them in a fast and scalable way, this package will be of interest to the global convective storm and tropical meteorology communities, by forecasters, researcher, and students as well.